Starting with spreadsheets

 A table cell can contain a value (text or number) or a formula.

-Referred cell doesn’t have to be in the same sheet.
-For example, in order to refer to cell A1 in sheet “Hello” we have to fist invoke the name of that sheet followed with exclamation mark [!] and then cell address:
+The referred cell doesn’t have to be on the same sheet.
+For example, in order to refer to cell A1 in sheet “Hello” we have to first invoke the name of that sheet followed by an exclamation mark ! and then the cell address:

-We can start writing any formula by writing equals sign [=], or even writing plus sign [+] with Excel automatically adding equals sign in that case.
+We can start writing any formula by writing an equals sign = or even a plus sign +, with Excel automatically adding an equals sign in that case.

 - a value,

-- the address of a cell (meaning: a value stored in the cell we are calling, whether it is just a value or value calculated using some other formula),
+- the address of a cell (a value stored in the cell we are calling),

 - a function,